molly-cactus/rusty_key/README.md

 Rusty.using
 ```

-Below are some things you can do, but it's not an exhaustive list.
+Below are some things you can do, but it's probably not an exhaustive list.
 Consider using braces rather than `do` and `end` to heighten the effect.

 # Define methods
 ```ruby